TheUltDev/web-hash-benchmark/README.md

 Open the URL shown in the terminal (typically `http://localhost:5173`), drop a file, and click **Run benchmark**.

+### OPFS sync access

-Enable **Use OPFS sync access** to copy the file into the Origin Private File System once, then hash it via `FileSystemSyncAccessHandle` inside the workers (sync reads).
+Enable **Use OPFS sync access** to copy the file into the Origin Private File System once, then hash it via `FileSystemSyncAccessHandle` inside the workers with synchronous reads.
+In this mode you can sweep over multiple chunk sizes (configured in kilobytes).

 Leave it off to hash the dropped `File` directly with async streaming.
+Chunk size is ignored in this mode because the browser controls how data is read from the stream.

 ## What it measures

-For each implementation the benchmark records:
+For each run the benchmark records:

 - Elapsed time (ms)
 - Throughput (MB/s)
-- SHA-256 hash (hex)
+- Hash digest (hex)

-Hashes from both implementations are compared per iteration; mismatches are highlighted.
-A summary shows total bytes processed and average throughput per implementation.
+Hashes from every implementation of the same algorithm and iteration are compared.
+Mismatches are highlighted in the results table.
+A summary ranks implementations by average throughput.

 ## Scripts